 To help homeowners comply with the revised Title 5 rules, the Commonwealth has invested approximately $164 million in various programs aimed at upgrading septic systems, building community systems, or new sewers.
 The Community Septic Management Program was developed through the collaboration of the Department of Environmental Protection (DEP), the Executive Office of Administration and Finance, the Office of the State Treasurer, and the Department of Revenue.
 Funding for the program was provided by the 1996 Open Space bond bill the authorized DEP to spend $30 million to assist homeowners to comply with Title 5.
 DEP has used the appropriation to fund loans to communities through the Massachusetts Water Pollution Abatement Trust (the Trust).
 Using the State Revolving Fund (SRF) loans from the Trust, communities can provide loans to assist homeowners who must address septic system failures.

 The Town Meeting (or City Council) Vote authorizes communities to borrow funds from the Water Pollution Abatement Trust.

 Homeowner participation is encouraged because correctly operating septic systems are beneficial to the environment and the low interest rate offered by the program helps homeowners comply with Title 5.

 Each individual community sets the interest rate and the length of the Betterment Loan under guidelines set by the Waste Pollution Abatement Trust.

-Old Colony Planning Council now administers the program for five communities: Avon, Cohasset, Hanson, Kingston, and Stoughton.
+Old Colony Planning Council now administers the program for four communities: Avon, Cohasset, Kingston, and Stoughton.
 To obtain information and applications for the program, contact Shawn Bailey by email or at 508-583-1833.